Main Views

 Since your browser is your gateway to the internet, speed, security, privacy and utility are paramount.
 In recent years, { -brand-name-google } { -brand-name-chrome } has been the browser of choice for many.
 But at a time when online ads seem to follow us everywhere and data breaches are a fixture of news headlines, a lot of people are starting to demand more privacy and respect from their browser.

-mozilla_org • en • firefox • browsers • compare • opera.ftl compare-opera-in-terms-of-head-to-head-utility |
+Entity # all locales mozilla_org • en • firefox • browsers • compare • opera.ftl

 en-US